 To look at, these phones are nearly indistinguishable from one another, while the under-the-hood changes aren't substantial enough that anyone already sporting an iPhone 13 should really consider picking up its predecessor.

-As for those looking to upgrade from an older model or outside the Apple ecosystem, there's a case to be had for both devices.
+As for those looking to upgrade from an older model or outside the Apple ecosystem, there's a case to be had for both devices; after all, both make it into our list of the best iPhones.
 If you want the best camera on a non-Pro iPhone, have serious battery anxiety or frequently find yourself in perilous situations without cell service, the iPhone 14 is the clear winner; for everyone else, the iPhone 13 feels like a minor downgrade at worst and at best, a better deal.

 Of course, those looking for a significant upgrade will instead want to skip past both of these and instead consider the iPhone 14 Pro and iPhone 14 Pro Max, both of which you'll find among our list of the best phones overall.